daybridge/color-system/README.md

 You can use the tool from the command line as follows:

 ```
-daybridge-colors --shades 10 --gamut p3 --squashFactor 1.5
+daybridge-colors --shades 10 --gamut p3 --squashFactorDark 1.5 --squashFactorLight 1.3 --lightnessRange 20,100
 ```

 The options are as follows:

 - `--shades`: The number of shades to generate.
 - `--gamut`: The color gamut.
 Options are 'srgb' and 'p3'.
-Default is 'srgb'.
+Default is 'p3'.
-- `--squashFactor`: The squash factor used to adjust the lightness values.
+- `--squashFactorDark`: The squash factor used to adjust the lightness values for the darker shades.
 Higher squash factors lead to more "bunching" at each end.
 Default is 1.
+- `--squashFactorLight`: The squash factor used to adjust the lightness values for the lighter shades.
+Higher squash factors lead to more "bunching" at each end.
+Default is 1.
+- `--lightnessRange`: The range of lightness values to generate, specified as a comma-separated string with format 'min,max'.
+Default is '20,100'.

 ### Programmatic Usage
 You can also use the generateShades function in your code:

 ```
-const { generateShades } = require('daybridge-colors');
+const { generateShades } = require('@daybridge/color-system');

-let shades = generateShades(5, 'srgb', 1);
+let shades = generateShades(5, 'srgb', 1, 1, [20, 100]);
 ```

 The generateShades function takes three parameters:

 - `N`: The number of shades to generate.
 - `gamut`: The color gamut.
 Options are 'srgb' and 'p3'.
-Default is 'srgb'.
+Default is 'p3'.
-- `squashFactor`: The squash factor used to adjust the lightness values.
-Higher squash factors lead to more "bunching" at each end.
+- `squashFactorDark`: The squash factor used to adjust the lightness values for the darker shades.
 Default is 1.
+- `squashFactorLight`: The squash factor used to adjust the lightness values for the lighter shades.
+Default is 1.
+- `lightnessRange`: The range of lightness values to generate, specified as an array of two numbers: `[min, max]`.
+Default is `[20, 100]`.

 It returns an array of shades with each shade represented as a pair `[lightness, chroma]`.